Colev2/Databases/README.md

 # Databases
-Team Assignment for Databases Course at ECE AUTH
+This project is a Team Assignment for Databases Course at ECE AUTH